rvennam/istio101/workshop/exercise-4/README.md

     kiali-external   LoadBalancer   172.21.18.146   <your_ip_here>  20001:31374/TCP   3m52s
     ```

-    Combine the External IP and the port 20001 to access Kiali: `http://your-ip-here:20001`
+    Visit the External IP to access Kiali: `http://your-ip-here/`

 3. If you see an error message "The Kiali secret is missing...", wait a couple of minutes and hit Refresh.
 4. Login with the following username/password: `admin/admin`.